bench-ai/benchkit/README.md

 ## Contribute

-Bench-kit is completely open source, and we could always use the help!
+`benchkit` is completely open source, and we could always use the help!
 You can make changes to the repo, or can request for features on the Bench AI Site!

 ### How to Contribute